tramhao/termusic/README.md

 - Rearrange components in tag editor.
 - Embed duration into tag.
 Load faster.
 - Remove dependency of mp3-duration.
+- Minor fix: lyric lang_ext was set to wrong names.

 ### [v0.3.7]
 - Released on: Sep 2, 2021.